rolandyuwy/tp/docs/UserGuide.md

 <div style="text-align: right"><a href="https://ay2021s1-cs2103t-f13-4.github.io/tp/UserGuide.html">^ Back to top</a></div>

 ## 4.2.
 Sorting Commands
 The commands in this section can be used to sort the food list.
+Before the list of food items is sorted for the first time, it will be ordered by `description`.

 ## 4.2.1.
 Sort food items by description